-If you find yourself in the ‘Peak of Inflated Expectations’ area of the cycle or anywhere before it you should be very careful.
-This represents the highest risk area of the agile adoption cycle, and if expectations are set to be really high, the crash into the trough of disillusionment will be very sharp.
+If you find yourself in the ‘Peak of Inflated Expectations’ area or before it you should be very careful.
+Setting high expectations during this period can be disastrous.
+The wrong expectations can send you into the trough of disillusionment.
 You might notice this when the organization reacts with organizational changes in response to their realization that their first implementation of scrum or kanban didn’t solve their problems right away.

 If you’re coaching an organization to use Agile, set the right expectations upfront.
-There will be a steep and long learning curve that has to happen before gaining the productivity that leadership wants and expects.
-The adoption of agile frameworks is an investment in the organization itself and should be seen as one.
-If these expectations are clearly set at the very beginning the peak of inflated expectations can be lowered, and the crash into the Trough of disillusionment should not be as steep.
+There is a steep and long learning curve that has to happen before gaining the productivity that leadership wants and expects.
+Set the right expectations at the beginning, and lower the peak of inflated expectations.
+This will prevent the crash into the Trough of disillusionment from being so steep.